vsaiteja0312/Speech-to-Text-Python/README.md

-# Python program to convert speech to text
+# Speech to Text using Python